Les Belles Histoires des pays d'en haut

-Les Belles Histoires des pays d'en haut is a Canadian television drama series, which aired on Radio-Canada from October 8, 1956, to June 1, 1970.
+Les Belles Histoires des pays d'en haut (The Beautiful Stories of the Upper Countries) is a Canadian television drama series, which aired on Radio-Canada from October 8, 1956, to June 1, 1970.
 One of the longest-running programs in the history of Canadian television, the series produced 495 episodes during its 14-year run and was one of the first influential téléromans.